-Most primary care physicians find that injecting joints, bursae, tendon sheaths, and soft tissues of the human body is a useful diagnostic and therapeutic technique.
+Most primary care physicians find injecting joints, bursae, tendon sheaths, and soft tissues of the human body a useful diagnostic and therapeutic technique.
 For many common conditions, extensive practice-based experience supports the success of joint and soft tissue injection.

 If the patient has shown a significant improvement after the first injection, there is a case to be made for giving a second injection if the symptoms persist.
 Patients who have not seen symptom relief or functional improvement after two injections should generally not have any more, as the likelihood of a favorable outcome is limited.